boostorg/hof/doc/src/pack.md

 The `pack` function returns a higher order function object that takes a function that will be passed the initial elements.
 The function object is a sequence that can be unpacked with `unpack_adaptor` as well.
-Also, `pack_join` can be used to join multiple packes together.
+Also, `pack_join` can be used to join multiple packs together.

 Synopsis
 --------